wp-plugins/active-directory-integration/readme.txt

 == Changelog ==

+= 0.9.8-dev =
+* NEW: Deactivate Plugin if LDAP support is not installed.
+* NEW: New Option "Allow users to change their local WordPress password."

 = 0.9.7 =
 It is highly recommended to update to this version, because of a security vulnerability.